 You and your partner appoint a specialist family arbitrator to settle the issues between you.
 Arbitration is a voluntary process (no one can be compelled to adopt this process) but once it has started, it will deliver an outcome that will bind you both.

-Rather than focusing on helping you and your partner to reach an agreement, the arbitrator will impose an outcome on both of you.
-If you doubt your former partner’s ability to reach a sensible agreement it can be reassuring to know that you will exit the process with a decision which provides finality.
+Rather than focusing on helping you and your partner to reach an agreement, the arbitrator will reach a decision on the issues put before him/her.
+If you doubt your former partner’s ability to work with you to reach a sensible agreement it can be reassuring to know that you will exit the process with a clear decision.

 There will always be some cases where, for whatever reason, agreement simply cannot be reached.
 It is in relation to these cases that arbitration can provide the best forum to finalise the issues between you.

 Arbitration can have many advantages.
 The flexible nature of arbitration can make it a quicker, cheaper and much less formal process than the traditional Court process.

 Unlike the Court imposed timetable, the timing of an arbitration can be tailored to suit your requirements.
 You do not have to wait for several months for Court dates and are not stuck with the time that the Court allocates for the hearing.

 Arbitration hearings are not open to the public or press.
 This makes arbitration particularly suitable for resolving sensitive or highly confidential matters.

 The arbitrator decides only the issues that you agree need to be resolved and will decide the procedures to settle those issues fairly and to avoid unnecessary delay or expense.
 If you choose to have face to face meetings as part of the arbitration, you can be represented (by a solicitor or a barrister) but the process does not require this and you may decide to represent yourself.
 You can even decide to have a “paper hearing” where the arbitrator makes a decision based on the written submissions made to him by the parties and no face to face meetings take place.
 Some clients find that this process removes much of the stress associated with the overall process.